YEI UCAS free application guide for 2027 entry.

 Founder, Young Economist Initiative (YEI)

-One good approach is this: mention an event or something personal and unique to you, then link it directly to why you want to study the course.
+One effective approach is to mention an event, idea, or experience that is personal or genuinely unique to you, and then link it directly to why you want to study the course.

-This doesn’t have to be a life story.
-It can even be something academic that genuinely pulled you in and made you want to go deeper.
-Then you can transition straight into Question 2, because the admissions team will read all three questions in one go anyway.
+This does not have to be a life story.
+It can just as easily be something academic that genuinely pulled you in and made you want to go deeper.

 “How have your qualifications and studies helped you to prepare for this course or subject?”